 Buy A Book!

-You can find a lengthy examination of The Bells Of Astercote and Ghost In The Water alongside the BBC’s manhy other spooky children’s dramas – including The Box Of Delights, The Children Of Green Knowe, The Phoenix And The Carpet and more – in my book Well At Least It’s Free, a collection of columns and features.
+You can find the story behind The Bells Of Astercote and Ghost In The Water and the BBC’s many other spooky seasonal children’s dramas – including The Box Of Delights, The Children Of Green Knowe, The Phoenix And The Carpet and more – in Well At Least It’s Free, a collection of columns and features.
 Well At Least It’s Free is available in paperback here or from the Kindle Store here.

-You Shall Have It Under Your Hand Today is a feature on Roger Limb and the BBC Radiophonic Workshop’s soundtrack from The Box Of Delights, and how what appeared to be the classical records used in it were not always quite what they seemed; you can find it here.
+You Shall Have It Under Your Hand Today is a look at the long hunt for the soundtrack of The Box Of Delights, and how what appeared to be the classical records used in it were not always quite what they seemed; you can find it here.

 © Tim Worthington.